KennethTrecy/peratorakka_server/blueprint/general_requirements.md

 8. An account may have multiple modifiers.
 9. A modifier may be invoked after the results of other modifiers, react on an event, or manual input.
-10. A modifier requires two accounts to represent the sides.
+10. A modifier requires an account pair to represent the sides.
 One would be in the debit side and the other is in the credit side.
 11. An automated modifier may have only one of the following operation:
     - Adder
     - Multiplier
-12. Automated modifiers should only have accounts that has the same currency for simplicity.
+12. Automated modifiers should only have account pairs that has the same currency for simplicity.
-    Modifiers for manual input may allow accounts from different currencies.
+    Modifiers with account pairs from different currencies may be useful with dependent modifiers having a multiplier operation.
 13. An event can be deleted as long as it has no associated modifier.
 14. A user may have multiple frozen periods.
 15. Each frozen period have associated summarized calculation for each account.